 - Once logged into the Online Student Accounts Center select the "My Profiles" tab, enter your telephone number and carrier.

 What if I don’t notice the email notifying me about my e-bill or the email gets lost?

 - Failure to check e-bill availability is not valid grounds for waiving late-payment penalties or registration, grade, diploma or transcript holds.
-If you have problems viewing your bill contact the Student Accounts Office.
+If you have problems viewing your bill contact the Student Records & Financial Services Center.

 Can I receive a paper bill?

 - Paper bills will not be mailed.
 Exceptions will be made for students who have a documented disability that makes using e-billing impractical.
-A written request and supporting documentation must be submitted to and approved by the Student Accounts Office.
+A written request and supporting documentation must be submitted to and approved by the Student Records & Financial Services Center.

 How often are e-bills issued?